Welcome to Kent School Services Network

 Community schools look different based on their unique assets and challenges, but they all share a commitment to community and family partnerships to create and implement a shared vision of student and school success.

-OUR CORE: THE FOUR PILLARS OF COMMUNITY SCHOOLS
+THE FOUR PILLARS OF COMMUNITY SCHOOLS

 We use the Coalition for Community School's Community School Standards as a framework for what we do.
 The standards are designed to engage and support the community schools movement as an evidence-based strategy to promote equity and educational excellence for each and every child, while strengthening families and community.